PCJohn/FaceDetect/README.md

 **Demo**

 The repo includes a pre-trained model: face_model.
 This can directly be used for localization.
 Sample usage of this model with FaceDetect.py can be seen in demo.py.
-Running the demo should display the resut of running the localizer on demo.jpg.
+Running the demo should display the result of running the localizer on demo.jpg.
 Demos with other images can be seen here: <youtube link>

 Output of demo.py: